 The ruling clarified that well-drafted co-tenancy clauses are enforceable in California when they reflect an arms-length negotiation between sophisticated parties and the reduced rent represents a genuine alternative rather than a punitive measure.
 Florida courts have similarly enforced co-tenancy provisions when they are unambiguous and material terms of the lease.

-The practical implication: how you draft the clause matters.
+The practical implication: drafting matters.
 A co-tenancy provision that's clearly tied to an alternative rent structure is more likely to be upheld than one that reads as a pure penalty for anchor vacancy.

 Not all co-tenancy clauses provide equal protection.
 Landlords who are forced to include one will often negotiate terms that make it difficult to trigger or that limit the remedies available.